msusdev/AI102TrainerPrep/AI-102 Lab Trainer Prep Guide.md

 # AI-102 Lab Trainer Prep Guide

 This guide is intended to help you prepare to deliver the labs associated with the AI-102 curriculum.
 The recommended labs are those included as a part of the AI-102 official training.
-You must ensure the participants have completed the labs and are familair with the content prior to delivering the labs.
-This prepparation is essential to ensuring a good experience for the participants.
+You must ensure the participants have completed the labs and are familiar with the content prior to delivering the labs.
+This preparation is essential to ensuring a good experience for the participants.
 You need to anticipate common problems and be able to assist the participants with any issues or errors arising from the lab steps, changes in the Azure UI, and any hosted lab environments.

-## Trainer Foundations

-This section focuses on components you must internalize and accomplish to be prepared for delivering the training and to ensure execution of the labs during the delivery.

-## Trainer Session Execution

-This section outlines the actions and steps you need to perform before, during, and after each training session.

-### Pre-class activities
+## Pre-class activities

 ### License requirements

-Particpants will require an Azure account (Free trial or paid).
+Participants will require an Azure account (Free trial or paid).
 Sign up for a [free account](https://azure.microsoft.com/en-in/pricing/purchase-options/azure-account).
 You must have the necessary Azure account and credits or billing information to create the necessary services.
 You must also ensure the participants have requested, and been granted, access to Azure OpenAI.

 ### Environment setup

 There are various ways to enable participants to perform hands-on exercises.
 Lab hosting partners such as [Skillable](https://www.skillable.com/virtual-it-labs-skills-validation-hands-on-learning/?nab=1) and [GoDeploy](https://godeploy.com/) offer lab environments for a fee.
-These lab environments do not require particcipants to have their own accounts.
+These lab environments do not require participants to have their own accounts.
 The account information is included in the lab cost.
 You must ensure that a lab environment is provisioned and ready for participants on Day One.

 Many hands-on exercises can be completed without a lab hosting environment.
 This will require the participant to have an Azure account and access to the Azure portal to perform the tasks associated with the hands-on exercises.
 For an environment that does not use a hosted lab, you must provide participants with environment prerequisites for local computers such as Azure CLI, Visual Studio Code, and necessary SDKs if a lab environment is not being used.